 Sponsored by the Lausanne Committee for World Evangelization

-This report, Christian Witness to Marxists, is one of a series of Lausanne Occasional Papers (LOPs) emerging from the historic Consultation on World Evangelization (COWE) held in Pattaya, Thailand, in June 1980.
-The report was drafted by members of the "Mini-Consultation on Reaching Marxists" under the chairmanship of Thomas Wang, who also served as International Co-ordinator of the pre-COWE study groups on the Chinese people.
+This report, Christian Witness to the Chinese People, is one of the series of Lausanne Occasional Papers (LOPs) emerging from the historic Consultation on World Evangelization (COWE) held at Pattaya, Thailand, in June 1980.
+This report was drafted by members of the "Mini-consultation on Reaching Chinese" under the chairmanship of Thomas Wang, who also served as International Co-ordinator of the pre-COWE study groups on the Chinese people.

 The report is released with the prayer and hope that it will stimulate the church and individual members in reaching this large segment of the population.